Cristhian Mosquera: Valencia

+Arsenal

+On 24 July 2025, Mosquera joined Premier League club Arsenal on a long-term contract for an initial fee believed to be £13 million.
+He made his Arsenal debut against Leeds United on 23 August 2025 in Emirates Stadium, coming on for Jurrien Timber in the 64th minute and securing a 5-0 victory for the hosts.
+With William Saliba picking up an injury five minutes into the game against Liverpool at Anfield, Mosquera came on as a substitute, with his performance being a positive despite Arsenal losing the game.
+He also started the following match, a 3–0 victory against Nottingham Forest, with his performances described as impressive by both fans and pundits.

 International career

 Mosquera represented Spain at under-15, under-16 and under-18 levels, winning a friendly tournament with the latter in October 2021, against Turkey, Romania and Portugal.

 He also holds a Colombian passport, which makes him eligible to play for La Tricolor as well as Spain.

 Style of play

 Mainly playing as a centre-back during his time at Valencia's academy, Mosquera can also play as a full-back on both sides.
 When he made the switch from futsal to association football as a youngster, he actually played as a winger, where he first showed his athletic abilities.

 Already a strong physical presence despite his young age, he is described as a quick defender, with good anticipation and ability to play the ball, helping his team move forward.
 Miguel Ángel Angulo – his coach at Mestalla – described the youngster's profile as characterized by his "physical condition and good technical qualities, powerful in the air, and mature for his age".